 etta has been actively studying the impacts of oppression and participating in resistance to it for about 16 years – with a focus on challenging white supremacy and mass incarceration.

 She is community educated by national grassroots conferences, such as, Critical Resistance, Allied Media Conference, National Conference on Restorative Justice, & Facing Race Conference, as well as, events, personal relationships & public art centers.
-Local study groups on oppression have included whites unlearning racism (6 years), anti-racism for prison activists, the transgender study group, and class-class a 10-week study group on classism.
+Local study groups on oppression have included whites unlearning racism (6 years), anti-racism for prison activists, a transgender study group, and class-class a 10-week study group on classism.

 In 2011, etta attended the Anne Braden Program in San Francisco – This 4 month political education and leadership development program supports the vision, strategy, and organizing skills of white activists in becoming accountable, principled anti-racist organizers building multiracial movements for justice.